GEANT/docker-devops-wiki/README.md

 ## Preamble

+The Wiki is available at the root URL (`/`)

-This container provides a hook URL (`/hook`) to trigger a pull from Git and rebuild the documentation site.
+The container provides also a hook URL (`/hook`) to trigger a pull from Git and rebuild the documentation site.
 You'll have to create a trigger on your CI.

 You also need to supply a URL in `Dockerfile`/`Dockerfile-local`, for the repository (publicly accessible in reading mode) where you store your Wiki code.